CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Creating-animated-GIFs.md

 Optimise #1:

-* Use Optimise tool
+* Use Optimize tool
 * Method: Remove duplicate frames
 * Fuzz: ~30% (higher if it doesn't degrade quality)

 Frames:

 * Use Frames tool
-* Set delay of first and last fames to 60
+* Set delay of first and last frames to 60
 * Loop count: Leave blank (unlimited)

 Optimise #2:

-* Use Optimise tool
+* Use Optimize tool
-* Method: Optimise transparency
+* Method: Optimize transparency
 * Fuzz: ~15% (higher if it doesn't degrade quality)

 Optimise #3:

-* Use Optimise tool
+* Use Optimize tool
 * Method: Use single colour table for all frames

 Save: